UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 "It's Walter!"

 "Walter?
-I don't know no Walter!"
+I don't know any Walters!"

 I sighed, and continued, "It's your sister Jenny's son, Walter!"

 "Oh yes!
 Lil' Jenny and Walter!
 It's been too long, I only saw you last in your Minnie Mouse diapers!"

-That was untrue; she used that line at the few family gatherings (about three by my reckoning) both of us happened to attend.
+That was untrue; she used that line at the few (three by my count) family gatherings both of us happened to attend.
 It was a line that I'm sure would embarrass me at my wedding one day.
 "Yes, Aunt Bethany, I'm seventeen, now.
 I'm going to college."

 I explained to her my driving plan, and we spent two hours on the phone, mostly with me repeating myself.
 Mom had learned a few years ago that Aunt Bethany's husband had passed away, and she had been meaning to make a trip out there.
-My cross-country drive allowed some alleviation of her guilty conscience to act as a surrogate since it's exceedingly hard to fly to I-forget-the-name-of-nowheres-ville, IN, This fact was also the same reason we seldom saw Aunt Bethany ever, though the infrequency apparently promoted lavish gifts when we did.
+My cross-country drive allowed some alleviation of her guilty conscience to act as a surrogate since it's exceedingly hard to fly to I-forget-the-name-of-nowheres-ville, IN, This fact was also the same reason we seldom ever saw Aunt Bethany, though the infrequency apparently promoted lavish gifts when we did.

 Together, Aunt Bethany and I decided meet at her work on Saturday, and she would take me on a tour of the Pepsi plant she worked at.
 Aunt Bethany had an obscure job that I thought would've been automated out by now.
-That was more my ignorance, and truthfully, I know nothing about the soft-drink industry, just that she was a bottle-capping inspector for a large plant in the middle of America.
+That was more my ignorance; I know nothing about the soft-drink industry, just that she was a bottle-capping inspector for a large plant in the middle of America.

 We worked through the rest of the agenda.
 She'd show me around town and we'd have a nice American supper so that I could feel refreshed the next morning to continue on my journey through college...and likely, the rest of life.
 Sounded good to me.
 Can't wait, I had said out loud...to get this over with, I had said in my head.